mmbdtp/2022/seq-analysis/genome-assembly.md

 ![Unicyler dialog]({{site.baseurl}}/seq-analysis/uni.jpg)

+*If you run into an error about no `lr`, make sure that the long read input is set as fastqsanger.gz *

 Review the output in the right hand history pane.

 At this stage, you may want to ask about what's different about a hybrid assembly?